pripakhotness81/notes/README.md

 7. Maintain a clean and organized codebase.
 Following good coding practices, like using version control and organizing your files, can save time and headaches down the road.
 8. Ask for help or feedback when you're stuck on a problem.
 Collaborating with others can often lead you down a better solution faster.
 9. Practice self-care and take breaks.
 Burnout can negatively impact your productivity and creativity.
 Make sure to take time for rest and relaxation.

+# 2024-02-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for simplicity in design and implementation.
+Clear, concise code is easier to read, understand, debug, and maintain.
+Complexity often breeds bugs and confusion; simplicity fosters clarity and efficiency.
+Always aim to reduce complexity whenever possible, whether by breaking down large functions into smaller, reusable ones or choosing straightforward algorithms over convoluted ones.
+Remember that your code will be read and modified more times than it's written, so write it with future maintainers in mind."